Step 1 - Planning

 Understand the expectation you are going to create

-"When you make commitments to the people in your organization about important issues, you need to follow through otherwise you will erode trust in the senior management team."
+"When you make commitments to the people in your organisation about important issues, you need to follow through otherwise you will erode trust in the management team."

 Simply asking questions and the way you introduce your survey will also start forming an expectation.
 This should not give you pause, it just needs to be considered before you proceed because the gains massively outweigh the risks.
 That said, don't ask questions that you when you aren't quite ready to deal with the answers.

 Step 2 - Engagement Survey Questions

 Now that you have determined your objective and your audience, creating the questions should be easy.
-Read our article on Employee Survey Questions for guidance on writing your own questions.
+Read our article on Employee Survey Questions for guidance on writing your questions.